kennytv/Maintenance/README.md

 To create a working jar yourself, simply clone the project and compile it with maven (by using `mvn clean package` in your IDE console).

 ## Licence
-You may only copy the code on a public repository while also keeping it under the same license (see [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0)).
+When modifying the project's code, do that on a public repository while also keeping it under the same license (see [GNU General Public License](http://www.gnu.org/licenses/gpl-3.0)).